-In Michaelmas Term, students will attend language classes, weekly texts classes, and 4 classes for their Portfolio of Practical Work (II), held in 1st, 3rd, 5th, and 7th Week.
-They may also attend any specialist lectures, seminars and handling sessions agreed with their supervisor.
+In Michaelmas Term, students will attend language classes and 4 taught sessions for their Portfolio of Practical Work (I), held fortnightly.
+They will also attend the KRC Research Seminar every week, and any other lectures, reading groups, or handling sessions agreed with their supervisor.
+Either in Michaelmas or Hilary Term, students will take an option paper approved by their supervisor and the relevant course coordinator.

-During the Christmas Vacation, students will complete their portfolio assignments for this term, carry out additional research for their Thesis where necessary, and write at least one Thesis chapter for submission to supervisor.
+During the Christmas Vacation, students will complete their portfolio assignments for Michaelmas Term, carry out additional research for their Thesis where necessary, and write at least one Thesis chapter for submission to supervisor.

-In Hilary Term, students will attend language classes, weekly texts classes, and 4 classes for their Portfolio of Practical Work (II), held in 1st, 3rd, 5th, and 7th Week.
-They may also attend any specialist lectures, seminars and handling sessions agreed with their supervisor.

-During the Easter Vacation, students will complete their portfolio assignments for this term, and complete a first draft of the whole Thesis for submission to supervisor.
+In Hilary Term, students will attend language classes and 4 taught sessions for their Portfolio of Practical Work (II), held fortnightly.
+They will also attend the KRC Research Seminar every week, and other seminars, reading groups, or handling sessions agreed with their supervisor.
+Either in Michaelmas or Hilary Term, students will take an option paper approved by their supervisor and the relevant course coordinator.
+During the Easter Vacation, students will complete their portfolio assignments for Hilary Term, and complete a first draft of the whole Thesis for submission to supervisor.

-In Trinity Term, students will attend language classes, complete the final version of their Thesis, and revise for their Final Exams.
+In Trinity Term, students will attend language classes, submit their portfolio assignments, complete and submit the final version of their Thesis, and revise for their final exams.
 At the end of term (usually in 9th Week) students will sit their Final Examination.